andersju/webbkoll/README.md

 [Jumbo](https://github.com/mspanc/jumbo) is used for job processing, and some basic rate limiting is done with [ex_rated](https://github.com/grempe/ex_rated).
-Multiple PhearJS backends can be configured.
+Multiple backends can be configured.
 [ConCache](https://github.com/sasa1977/con_cache) is used to store results in an in-memory [ETS](http://erlang.org/doc/man/ets.html) table for a limited time.
-Other than PhearJS, there are no external dependencies, and nothing is saved to disk.
+Other than the Node.js backend, there are no external dependencies, and nothing is saved to disk.

 **Please note** that this is still a work in progress.
 Expect bugs and messy code in places.
 Only a few basic tests are in place.